 Directly inspired from: Julia Turshen's "A Nice Lasagna"

 Comment: Suprisingly, this meatless lasagna tastes and looks fantatstic.
 The choice of the tomatoes is crucial to the taste, so make sure to get the best, preferably San Marzano tomatoes.
 This receipe is for a ~23 x 30 cm (9" x 12") oven dish.
-Next time try replacing the basil by oregano...
+Next time try adding a little oregano...

 5 to 6 portions